stas-prokopiev/code_searcher/README.rst

 Please note that first initialization can be a long process if the folders where you search for files are deep and wide.

-But after finding all files they won't be redownloaded again unless they were changed.
+But after finding all files they won't be downloaded again unless they were changed.
 So excellent performance is expected.

 1) To find all occurrences of some code.
 --------------------------------------------------------------------------------------------------